peteroupc/html3dutil/tutorials/surfaces.md

 The HTML 3D Library supports parametric surfaces using a class named [`SurfaceEval`](http://peteroupc.github.io/html3dutil/H3DU.SurfaceEval.html).
-It helps generate verteX coordinates, texture coordinates, normals, and colors using a parametric surface function.
+It helps generate vertex coordinates and other attributes using a parametric surface function.
 The following helper function, `makeMesh`, generates a parametric surface mesh that was used to produce the pictures on this page.
 A function similar to the `makeMesh` function presented here is included in the demos that come with the HTML 3D Library.